cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 	* **Planet-based:** This unit is placed on planets and cannot move on its own.
 	* **Limited to 2 per planet:** a player cannot have more than 2 units of this type on the same planet.
 	* **Cargo:** This unit may be picked up, carried, and landed by ships with adequate capacity.
+	* **Setup:** This unit cannot use its abilities while being carried, or during the action in which it was landed.

 #### Space Dock<a name="SpaceDock"></a>
 <div>